fablabbcn/smartcitizen-docs/docs/Guides/data/Install the framework.md

 The following data analysis framework is a set of tools built on Python 3.7 to help you analyse your data.
 It can be used with [Jupyter Notebooks](https://jupyter.org/) or [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/), although it is not mandatory.

-## Prerequisites
+## Before getting started

-We recommend you use these two tools for managing the different versions of the framework and keep it updated.

-1. Download and install `git` from [here](https://git-scm.com/)
-2. Download and install `python` (V3.6 or more) and a `virtual environment`
+The framework runs in python 3.6 or more.
+Download and install python following [this guide](https://docs.python-guide.org/starting/installation/) if you don't already have it.

 ## Installation